Best Companion Plants For Broad Beans

 Here are 5 different images of "companion planting broad beans" from Pinterest:

-• Image 1: A garden bed with broad beans planted alongside carrots, onions, and lettuce.
-Image of Companion planting broad beans with carrots, onions and lettuce
+- Image 1: A garden bed with broad beans planted alongside carrots, onions, and lettuce.

-• Image 2: A close-up of broad beans and nasturtiums growing together.
+- Image 2: A close-up of broad beans and nasturtiums growing together.
 The nasturtiums are attracting beneficial insects to the garden, which help to control pests that might harm the broad beans.
-Image of Companion planting broad beans with nasturtiums

-• Image 3: A row of broad beans planted alongside garlic.
+- Image 3: A row of broad beans planted alongside garlic.
 The garlic helps to repel pests from the broad beans.
-Image of Companion planting broad beans with garlic

-• Image 4: A patch of broad beans surrounded by marigolds.
+- Image 4: A patch of broad beans surrounded by marigolds.
 The marigolds help to deter nematodes, which are a common pest of broad beans.
-Image of Companion planting broad beans with marigolds

-• Image 5: A mixed border with broad beans, tomatoes, and sunflowers.
+- Image 5: A mixed border with broad beans, tomatoes, and sunflowers.
 The tomatoes and sunflowers provide support for the broad beans to climb, and the sunflowers also help to attract beneficial insects to the garden.
-Image of Companion planting broad beans with tomatoes and sunflowers

 Post a Comment for " Best Companion Plants For Broad Beans"